mnm1992/review-fetcher/README.md

 How does it do this?
 =========
-It fetch all ios reviews from the itunes rss feed: https://itunes.apple.com/gb/rss/customerreviews/page=1/id=1063224663/sortby=mostrecent/xml For android it either uses html scraping or the official google api.
+It fetches all ios reviews from the itunes rss feed: https://itunes.apple.com/gb/rss/customerreviews/page=1/id=1063224663/sortby=mostrecent/xml For android it either uses html scraping or the official google api.
 Scraping: https://github.com/facundoolano/google-play-scraper